-More photos of the history of the Oakland hospital here.
+See more photos of the history of the Oakland hospital.

 [i] Note that Henry J. Kaiser was no stranger to deep piling work.
 His Bridge Builders firm built the East Bay Substructure of the San Francisco-Oakland Bay Bridge – the 21 piers between Yerba Buena Island and the Oakland shoreline.
 This was no simple task, and included digging E-3, “the deepest pier known to man,” located 1,400 feet west of Yerba Buena Island and embedded 242 feet below the surface of the bay.
 This contract was completed December 24, 1934.
-See story here.
+Read the story.